Danielhiversen/home_assistant_tibber_custom/README.md

 Tibber has helped tens of thousands of new customers each month in Sweden, Norway & Germany to lower their energy bill and consumption.
 Tibber is using digital technology to make electricity consumption smarter.
 The consumption is only shown if you have a realtime meter (Tibber Pulse or Watty)

+If you use this link to signup for Tibber, you get 50 euro to buy smart home products in the Tibber store: https://invite.tibber.com/6fd7a447

 [Buy me a coffee :)](http://paypal.me/dahoiv)

 ![imgage](/ex2.png)